 (4) Any known observing station relocation or change in the measurement technique have not significantly affected the hydrological time-series data.

 Notes: Documented data homogenization for the observing station is considered compliant with criterion 4.
-Major river modifications upstream to the hydrological observing station, which changed the drainage area of the river basin (by bringing in or diverting water courses across water divides) shall be flagged to the Advisory Board and may rule out recognition as centennial observing station.
+Major river modifications upstream to the hydrological observing station, which changed the drainage area of the river basin (by bringing in or diverting water courses across water divides) or major changes to water use or land use upstream to the hydrological observing station, which significantly altered the hydrological regime at the point of observation [Canada, Czech Republic], shall be flagged to the Advisory Board and may rule out recognition as centennial observing station.

 (5) All historic observational data and metadata have been digitally archived or will be rescued.
 Members shall share their plans for data rescue, if applicable.